 Paul Michael Glaser

-Born in Cambridge, Massachusetts, and educated at Tulane University and Boston University, Paul began his career in theater before earning his first major film role as Perchik in Fiddler on the Roof (1971).
-His performance as Starsky soon made him a cultural icon of the 1970s, while his work behind the camera solidified his place as a thoughtful and visionary director.
-His film and television directing credits include The Running Man, The Cutting Edge, Miami Vice, Judging Amy, and Las Vegas, among many others.
+Born in Cambridge, Massachusetts, and educated at Tulane and Boston University, Paul began his career in theater on Broadway before earning his first major film role in Fiddler on the Roof (1971).

-In recent years, Paul has turned his creative energy toward visual and digital art, which he calls the third act of his artistic life.
-His paintings and digital compositions explore emotion, spirituality, and the human condition with honesty and imagination.
+In the “third act” of his creative life, Glaser explores the emotion & spirituality of the human condition with honesty and imagination.
 Working in both abstract and figurative forms, he uses color, texture, and movement to translate inner landscapes — moments of joy, loss, humor, and reflection — into visual poetry.

-“I look back on my life as an artist, or as a person who is artistically inclined and likes to play around in a lot of areas.”
+“I look back on my life as person who is artistically inclined to explore the freedom to play.”

 UPWARD Gallery Interview & Exhibition